neumont-gamedev/neumont-gamedev.github.io/_posts/AI/2024-06-08-ai-linear-regression.md

 math: true
 img_path: /assets/img/ai
 ---
-**Linear Regression** is a fundamental statistical method used in machine learning and data analysis to model the relationship between a dependent variable (often called the response variable) and one or more independent variables (also known as predictors or features).
-The primary goal is to find the best-fitting linear equation that can predict the value of the dependent variable based on the values of the independent variables.
+**Linear Regression** is a core statistical technique in machine learning and data analysis, used to model the relationship between a target variable $y$ (dependent variable) and one or more predictors $x$ (independent variables or features).
+Its main objective is to determine the best-fitting line, represented by a slope $m$ and intercept $b$, that can accurately predict the target variable $y$ based on the input features $x$.
+The line follows the equation:

+$$
+y = mx + b
+$$

-### MiniMax Demonstration ###
+### Linear Regression Demonstration ###
 This application demonstrates linear regression, a statistical method for modeling the relationship between two variables by fitting a straight line to the data points.
 The regression line is defined by the **slope (m)** and **y-intercept (b)**, which describe how changes in the independent variable impact the dependent variable.
 The **R² (coefficient of determination)** value indicates the accuracy of the model, with a higher R² meaning a better fit.

 The model aims to find the best-fitting line by adjusting the slope \( m \) and intercept \( b \) to match the data as closely as possible.
 This line is represented by the equation \( y = mx + b \).
 Each adjustment to \( m \) and \( b \) is made to reduce the **error**, or difference, between the actual data points and the values predicted by the line.
 The goal is to minimize these errors across all points, creating a line that represents the overall trend in the data as accurately as possible.

-$$
-y = mx + b
-$$

 <div style="text-align: center;">
 <iframe src="{{ site.baseurl }}/assets/pages/ai-linear-regression.html" width="110%" height="1000px" frameborder="0">